jiancf-mendoza/ECE2112-PA3/README.md

 - Requirement: The row selection in part (b) must use iloc; the column selection in part (c) must use column labels.
 - ## What Happened?
+  The code first inspects the cars DataFrame by printing its overall dimensions via .shape and listing its features using .columns.tolist().
+It then satisfies the row selection requirement by using positional slicing with .iloc[5:10] to extract 1-based rows 6 through 10 into a new DataFrame called cars_6_to_10.
+Finally, it performs label-based column selection on that slice by passing a list of target names—['Model', 'mpg', 'cyl', 'hp', 'gear']—in double square brackets to filter and order the specified columns before displaying the final result
 - ## Implementation
 ```python
 import pandas as pd